Self-Criticism or Self-Compassion – Which is Better for Achieving Goals?

 Self-compassion works because its driving force is not fear, but love.
 Love provides confidence and a sense of security (also due to increased levels of oxytocin chemical in our blood), while fear inspires uncertainty and anxiety (filling the body with cortisol – a hormone of stress).
 When we firmly know that in case of failure we will treat ourselves with understanding and compassion, then we are not worried and can perform to the best of our abilities.

-Many people are afraid to be too kind to themselves because they believe that this leads to excessive connivance.
+Many people are afraid to be too kind to themselves because they believe that self compassion leads to excessive connivance.
 If I’m good enough anyway, why change?
 But there is an important difference here.
 Self-compassionate people constantly wonder what is good for them.
 Their motivation is driven by the desire to develop and learn new things, and not to avoid punishment or earn praise.

 If we want our own good, we need to clearly see where we are hurting ourselves, and understand how we can help ourselves.